chetanyakan/mattermost-plugin-circleci/README.md

 ## Security Vulnerability Disclosure

 Do not post a GitHub ticket for security vulnerability.
-Please report any security vulnerability to `@harshilsharma63` or `@chetanyakan` on https://community.mattermost.com.
+Please report any security vulnerability to `@harshilsharma63` or `@chetanyakan` on [Community Mattermost](https://community.mattermost.com).